-When I painted my sister’s dog Maple I copied a snapshot she took in the prior winter season.
+When I painted my sister’s dog Maple I copied a snapshot from the prior prior winter season.
 The image depicted Maple in the snow.
 Enjoying snowfall, she had the most adorable look on her little dog face.
-One morning I walked into my studio to pick up where I had left off the day before, when I suddenly noticed that I had painted her legs all wrong.
-Trying to capture the dog’s facial expressions I had taken my eyes off the original photograph.
+One morning I walked into my art studio to pick up where I had left off the other day when I suddenly realized that I had painted her legs all wrong.
+In an attempt to capture the dog’s facial expressions I had taken my eyes off the original photograph.
 I ended up with a cute dog face and four crippled legs.

 On The first day of the week outside His empty tomb Jesus met with Mary Magdalene.
-She was clearly overwhelmed seeing Jesus alive after His horrific death on the cross and so she held on to Him.
-His parting words to her were (John 20:17):
+She was clearly overwhelmed seeing the Lord alive after His horrific death on the cross.
+And so she held on to Him refusing to let Him go.
+But Jesus took her hands and His parting words to her were (John 20:17):

 “Jesus said, “Do not hold on to me, for I have not yet ascended to the Father.
 Go instead to my brothers and tell them, ‘I am ascending to my Father and your Father, to my God and your God.’”

-Believing in Jesus, He becomes our brother – His God is our God and His Father is our Father.
+Jesus becomes our brother when we believe in Him. – His God is our God and His Father is our Father.